 Teenage boys and girls who develop severe acne as they hit puberty can opt for hormone correction therapy.
 This can correct the imbalance in the hormones and reduce the acne-producing hormones.
 Women who develop acne during every menstrual cycle can also opt for hormone therapy.

 Orally ingested antibiotics can be prescribed for acne treatment when other methods do not work.
 These drugs can reduce oil production and reduce skin inflammation.
-Acne patients can see improvement to their skin after four to six weeks of taking the drug.
+Acne patients can see the improvement in their skin after four to six weeks of taking the drug.
 Antibiotics are prescribed according to the severity and should only be taken according to the doctor’s recommendation.